yoshiekiura/cpanel-nulled/README.md

 # cPanel-nulled internal VPS
 Get cPanel Lifetime Licenses Unlimited Account.

+Works and tested only on almalinux 8!
+Soon on ubuntu 20.04 and almalinux 9 ...

 Do you need a VPN with a cPanel license?

 VPS server details: